cstrouse/Dell-T3610-Hackintosh/README.md

 ## Before You Proceed

 You should modify the EFI (a lot) if your system specs are different.
 I use the settings for my motherboard.
 My system has a Renesas USB 3.0 controller which is a pain in the ass to get to work (have yet to figure that out but supposedly it's possible).
 Chances are you'll have a different CPU at the very least which may require some changes.
-If you're not using an NVIDIA GPU, expect a bunch of changes to be required, too.
+If you're not using an ~~NVIDIA~~ AMD GPU, expect a bunch of changes to be required, too.

 ## What Does Work